 The use of a liquid to pre-wet dry chloride deicers and abrasives has been around for a lot longer than most people realize.
 Pioneered over 40 years ago, pre-wetting was shown by a study by Marquette University to substantially reduce the amount of material needed (30%) to achieve the desired results.
 Additionally, with pre-wetting the performance of the dry material is enhanced by melting at colder temperatures and activating more quickly.

-Pre-wetting of salt is a process of coating, or treating, the dry material with a liquid.
+Pre-wetting of salt is a process of coating or treating the dry material with a liquid.
 Generally done in the range of 8 to 12 gallons of liquid per ton of material, this approach has many benefits.
-Pre-wetted salt will stick to the pavement and becomes less prone to blowing off from traffic before it can begin to activate or brine.
-The type of liquid used to pre wet can be anything from a solution of salt brine to a high performance formulated product, such as our BioBrinetm, magnesium chloride, or calcium chloride liquid.
+Pre-wetted salt will stick to the pavement and become less prone to blowing off from traffic before it can begin to activate or brine.
+The type of liquid used to pre-wet can range from a solution of salt brine to a high performance formulated product, such as our SOLUTIONS Brine, magnesium chloride, or calcium chloride liquid.
 These can be further enhanced with admixtures of products like Caliper and IceBan for corrosion inhibition.

 THE STUDY in pre-wetting that changed it all: